ARCHER2-HPC/archer2-docs/docs/data-tools/arm-forge.md

 The path to the additional libraries required will depend on the programming environment you are using as well as the Cray programming release.
-Here are the paths for each of the compiler environments consistent with the Cray Programming Release (CPE) 21.04 using OFI as the low-level comms protocol:
+Here are the paths for each of the compiler environments consistent with the Cray Programming Release (CPE) 21.04 using the default OFI as the low-level comms protocol:

 - `PrgEnv-cray`: `${FORGE_DIR}/map/libs/default/cray/ofi`
 - `PrgEnv-gnu`: `${FORGE_DIR}/map/libs/default/gnu/ofi`